ansys/pyhps-data-transfer/doc/source/examples/ex_startup.rst

 Startup Pyhps data_transfer/client
 ====================================

-This example script to startup Pyhps data_transfer/client components to use data transfer service components
+This example demonstrates how to create a data transfer api object using a client and check for available storages.

-Here is the ``run.py`` file for this project:
+Here is the ``run.py`` example file:

 .. literalinclude:: ../../../examples/startup/run.py
     :language: python